-2006:76 - Holestone 1, Antrim
+2006:76 - HOLESTONE (1), Antrim

 NMI Burial Excavation Records

-County: Antrim Site name: Holestone 1
+County: Antrim Site name: HOLESTONE (1)

-Sites and Monuments Record No.: - Licence number: AE/06/38
+Sites and Monuments Record No.: N/A Licence number: AE/06/38

-Site type: Ploughed-out rath and corn-drying kiln
+Site type: Ringfort - rath and Kiln - corn

 ITM: E 724033m, N 888763m